Jane Mayer

 Jane Meredith Mayer (born 1955) is an American investigative journalist who has been a staff writer for The New Yorker since 1995.
 She has written for the publication about money in politics; government prosecution of whistleblowers; the United States Predator drone program; Donald Trump's ghostwriter, Tony Schwartz; and Trump's financial backer, Robert Mercer.
-In 2016, Mayer's book Dark Money — in which she investigated the history of the conservative fundraising Koch brothers — was published to critical acclaim.
+In 2016, Mayer's book Dark Money—in which she investigated the history of the conservative fundraising Koch brothers—was published to critical acclaim.

 Early life and education

 Mayer was born in New York City.
 Her mother, Meredith (née Nevins), is a painter, print-maker and former president of the Manhattan Graphics Center.
 Her father, William Mayer, was a composer.
 Her paternal great-great-grandfather was Emanuel Lehman, one of the founders of Lehman Brothers.
 Her maternal grandparents were Mary Fleming (Richardson) and Allan Nevins, a historian and John D. Rockefeller Jr.'s authorized biographer.

 Mayer attended two private non-secondary schools: Fieldston, in the northwest area of the Bronx borough of New York City; and—as an exchange student in 1972-1973—Bedales, a boarding school in the village of Steep, Hampshire, England.

 A 1977 magna cum laude graduate of Yale University, she was elected to Phi Beta Kappa and served as senior editor of the Yale Daily News and as campus stringer for Time magazine.
-She continued her studies at the University of Oxford.